COALAIP/specs/README.md

 ```

-This example RDF states licensing information about Lawrence Lessig's blog in a
+This example triplet states licensing information about Lawrence Lessig's blog in a machine-readable
-machine-readable way.
-Lessig's blog (the *subject*) is licensed (the *predicate*)
+way.
+Lessig's blog (the *subject*) is licensed (the *predicate*) under a [Creative Commons
-under a Creative Commons Attribution 3.0 license (the *object*). ccREL is a schema provided by
+Attribution 3.0](https://creativecommons.org/licenses/by/3.0/) license (the *object*).
+Provided by
-Creative Commons that allows defining context for machines on how to interpret licensing information
-for documents on the web. ccREL itself is implemented using RDF Schema, which is a
-vocabulary for describing properties and classes of RDF resources.
-By using the [Web
-Ontology Language](https://www.w3.org/TR/owl-features/) (OWL), concepts from other RDF
-schemata can be included in a domain-specific RDF schema, creating a global ontology of semantically
-structured data.

-ccREL is just one example of a context-providing schema built on top of RDF.
-RDF
+Creative Commons, ccREL is just one example of a context-providing schema that is built on top of
-implementations vary, especially in terms of used data structures.
-Embedded
+RDF.
+Others, such as the [Web Ontology Language](https://www.w3.org/TR/owl-features/) (OWL), also
+exist.

+RDF itself includes multiple implementations, each varying in their underlying data structures.
-RDF in HTML pages and RDF/XML syntax are two of the more popular implementations of RDF, albeit with
+Embedding RDF in HTML pages and RDF/XML syntax are two of the more popular implementations, albeit
-relatively heavy syntax and learning curves.
-In 2014, with RDF 1.1 coming up, a new RDF-compatible,
+with relatively heavy syntaxes and learning curves.
+In 2014, alongside the release of RDF 1.1, a new
+RDF-compatible, [Javascript Object Notation](https://tools.ietf.org/html/rfc7159) (JSON)-based data
-JSON-based data structure was accepted by the W3C: JSON-LD.
-It fits the semantic web concept of
+structure was accepted by the W3C: [JSON-LD](#json-linked-data).
+JSON-LD fit the semantic web's
-linked data into [Javascript Object Notation](https://tools.ietf.org/html/rfc7159) (JSON), which
-makes it much more approachable than comparable implementations.
-We plan to port the LCC RRM
-specification to RDF using JSON-LD, so we will explore its main features in the next section.
+[Linked Data](#linked-data) concept into the widely popular JSON format and provided a much more
+approachable format to work with RDF.

 **Sources:**